lilole/update_yo_shiz/README.md

 - Ruby 3.1+.
 Tested on Ruby 3.1, 3.2, and 3.3.
 - A not-too-old version of `bash`.
 - The `pacman-contrib` Arch package.
-- The `pikaur` tool for AUR management.
+- The `aura` tool for AUR management.
 This could be changed in theory, with minor code updates.

 ## Configuration